gaspare-mascolino/knowledge/docs/pages/music.md

 Often alternate between the I (clarify and reiterate the melody) and the V.

-The bass could moves as follow:
+The bass could move as follows:

 1. With one chord for bar.

-2. When a I is follow from a V, notes of the chord.
+2. When a I is followed from a V, notes of the chord.

 3. With 2 chords for bar.

-4. Rest could be replace from repeated notes.
+4. Rest could be replaced from repeated notes.

 5. Use I - V could be used instead of I - I